thephpleague/csv/docs/9.0/connections/filters.md

 $reader->addStreamFilter('string.toupper');
 $reader->hasStreamFilter('string.rot13'); //returns false
 $reader = null;
-// only the filters attached using addStreamFilter to `$fp` are removed.
 // 'string.rot13' is still attached to `$fp`
 // filters added using `addStreamFilter` are removed
 ~~~